aredmon85/tplt/README.md

 Network Performance Measurement for HTTP Traffic Under Varying Loss and Latency Conditions

 # Examples
-./tplt ntest -s vlan.10 -c 20 -l 0.5 -L 100
+./tplt ntest -s vlan.10 -c 20 -l 0.5 -L 100 <br />

-Attempting to perform 20 HTTP GET requests against ntest with a packet loss of 0.50 percent and added latency of 100 milliseconds
+Attempting to perform 20 HTTP GET requests against ntest with a packet loss of 0.50 percent and added latency of 100 milliseconds <br />

-Total time to perform 20 HTTP GET Requests: 9455 milliseconds
+Total time to perform 20 HTTP GET Requests: 9455 milliseconds <br />

-Clearing latency and loss from interface vlan.10
+Clearing latency and loss from interface vlan.10 <br />

 # Using iperf3